-As usual, the central chronograph second hand may be also used to calculate vehicle’s speed with the tachymeter scale on the inner part of the bezel.
-At 3 o’clock there is also standard “day of week” / “date of month” window.
+As usual, the central chronograph second hand may be also used to calculate a vehicle’s speed with the tachymeter scale on the inner part of the bezel.
+At 3 o’clock there are also “day of week” / “date of month” windows that are also standard.

 The Mido Multifort PVD Special Edition Chronograph comes in a rather large 44 mm x 14.5 mm case crafted of PVD-coated 316L stainless steel and is equipped with a black rubber strap.
-Its chronograph pushpieces are of normal size and standard shape and perfectly match the mid-sized winding crown.
+Its chronograph push-pieces are of normal size and standard shape and perfectly match the mid-sized winding crown.

-Mido Multifort PVD Special Edition Chronograph watch specification:
+Mido Multifort PVD Special Edition Chronograph (M005.614.37.051.01) specification

-Movement: ETA Valjoux 7750, automatic, 25 jewels, 30.4 mm in diameter (13,25 lignes), 7.9 mm in height, 28,800 vph
+Movement: Caliber ETA Valjoux 7750, automatic, 30.4 mm in diameter (13,25 lignes), 7.9 mm in height, Swiss Made

 Power reserve: 48 hours

-Case material: Black PVD-coated Stainless steel
+Case: Black PVD-coated Stainless steel

-Case height: 14.5 mm
+Case height: 14.50 mm

-Dial: Black PVD-coated steel
+Dial: Black PVD-coated stainless steel

 Hands: Black PVD-coated steel

-Water resistance: 100 m
+Water resistance: 100 meters

 Strap: Black rubber